ChristOscar/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+- The document in which everything sits upon
 2. What is an event?
+- An interaction with the document
 3. What is an event listener?
+- Event listener is a way to communicate to the dom when a user clicks or presses a key do this action
 4. Why would we convert a NodeList into an Array?
+- better access to all of an arrays methods
 5. What is a component?
+- to enable us to create custom elements